bootchk/solarRadioFirefly/readme.md

      communicate via radio
      power is solar power

-Much of the difficulty is in sleep synchronization: making units wake at the same time.
+Much of the difficulty is:

-Also, managing a limited power budget.
+    sleep synchronization: making units wake at the same time. managing a limited power budget.

 Environment